pdfix/pdfix_sdk_builds/README.md

 For more CLI options please check the [PDFix SDK Command-line interface](https://pdfix.net/support/pdfix-command-line/).

 ## Integration using the SDK
-PDFix SDK allows full control of integration and processing.
-It gives you access to all SDK features and you have power to fully customise our extraction and conversion engine.

 ### c#
 Import NuGet package [PDFix.SDK](https://www.nuget.org/packages/PDFix.SDK/)